UniMoT: Unified Molecule-Text Language Model with Discrete Token Representation: Details and More Results of Experiments

-\paragraph{Molecule-Text Retrieval Task.} The molecule-text retrieval task involves using a molecule to retrieve text (M2T) and using text to retrieve a molecule (T2M).
+The molecule-text retrieval task involves using a molecule to retrieve text (M2T) and using text to retrieve a molecule (T2M).
 We compare UniMoT with several baselines: Sci-BERT~\cite{scibert}, KV-PLM~\cite{pcdes}, MoMu~\cite{momu}, MoleculeSTM~\cite{moleculestm}, MolCA~\cite{molca}, and 3D-MoLM~\cite{3d-molm}.
 We report the performance of retrieval using a batch of 64 random samples and the entire test set, evaluated with the metrics of Accuracy and Recall@20.
 We use the checkpoint from Stage-1 of pretraining.
-Performance on the PCdes~\cite{pcdes} and MoMu~\cite{momu} datasets is shown in Table~\ref{tab:retri_pcdes_momu}.
+UniMoT is evaluated on the datasets of PubChem~\cite{pubchem}, PCdes~\cite{pcdes}, and MoMu~\cite{momu}.
+Performance on the PubChem dataset is shown in Table~\ref{tab:retri_pubchem}, while performance on the PCdes~\cite{pcdes} and MoMu~\cite{momu} datasets is shown in Table~\ref{tab:retri_pcdes_momu}.
 UniMoT demonstrates superior performance over the baselines on molecule-text retrieval, particularly in molecule-to-text retrieval.
 This demonstrates that UniMoT has learned fine-grained alignment between molecules and text, and it can understand molecule-text interactions through the introduction of the Causal Q-Former.